Mah Laqa Bai

-Mah Laqa Bai was an influential female courtesan of the Deccan; the Nizam, ruler of Hyderabad, appointed her to the omarah (the highest nobility), and as a close affiliate at the court, she was discussed on state policies and accomplished assigned diplomatic engagements.
-An expert in spear throw, Tent pegging and archery she accompanied with the Nizam II in three battles, hunting expeditions and camping.
+Mah Laqa Bai was an influential courtesan of the Deccan; the Nizam, ruler of Hyderabad, appointed her to the omarah (the highest nobility), and as a close affiliate at the court, she was discussed on state policies and accomplished assigned diplomatic engagements.
+An expert in spear throwing, tent pegging and archery, she accompanied Nizam II in three battles, hunting expeditions and camping.
 She moved in palanquin with guards and drummers announcing her arrival.

-In 2010, her memorial in Hyderabad, that houses her tomb, caravanserai and a mosque was restored using funds donated by the Federal government of the United States.
+In 2010, her memorial in Hyderabad, which houses her tomb, caravanserai and a mosque, was restored using funds donated by the Federal government of the United States.